tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

 This repo contains an example C# RESTful API for interacting with services like GitHub.

+It uses the GH REST API to perform various operations that are documented below.

 Running the Example with Basic Ops
 ----------------------------------
 This example creates and runs a C# web server.